Nedcel/Nedcel/README.md

 ## Few Words About Me
   Learning programming since 2023. had an internship, participated in hackathons, case championships, etc. I got a part-time job at a startup writing models for algorithmic trading.
-For now, I would not recommend trading through them.
+Although, I would not recommend trading through them yet 😄.
 On my way to a career change, wish me luck!

 ## Contact With Me
 <a href="https://vk.com/nedcel" target="_blank">